 It would be a euphemism to call this a benefit because you simply have to.
 There is just not enough talent in the market to cover both, the migration and innovation work providing benefits to the business, and the mundane tasks of SAP operations, let alone things like monitoring.
 And if you believe you can simply solve this problem by bringing in a couple of more SAP consultants from a service provider, then please read again.
 Everyone will try to do this.

 Using an automation platform like Avantra adds a reliable virtual member to your team.
 And this team member does not bother working late hours or over the weekend.

 However, there are of course some additional benefits.
 Using an automation platform like Avantra adds a reliable virtual member to your team.
 And this team member does not bother working late hours or over the weekend.
-SAP automation will relieve your SAP operations team from stress and increase their peace of mind.
-Plus there plenty of other benefits my colleague Tyler Constable already described in How Do I Convince My Business to Deploy Avantra?
+SAP operations automation will relieve your SAP operations team from stress and increase their peace of mind.
+Plus there are plenty of other benefits my colleague Tyler Constable already described in How Do I Convince My Business to Deploy Avantra?